 A registered principal of a firm will be the individual who interviews and screens potential new employees.
-The registered principal is required to make a thorough investigation into the candidate's professional and personal backgrounds.
+The principal will be required to make a thorough investigation into the candidate's professional and personal backgrounds.
 With few exceptions, other than clerical personnel, all new employees will be required to become registered as an associated person with the firm.
 The new employee will begin the registration process by filling out and submitting a Uniform Application for Securities Industry Registration, also known as Form U4.
-The Form U4 is used to collect the applicant's personal and professional history, including:
+Form U4 is used to collect the applicant's personal and professional history, including:

-- 10-year employment history.

-- Five-year resident history.
+- 10-year employment history - Five-year resident history

-- Legal name and any aliases used.

-- Any legal or regulatory actions.
+- Legal name and any aliases used - Any legal or regulatory actions

-The principal of the firm is required to verify the applicant's employment information for the last three years and must attest to the applicant's character by signing Form U4 prior to its submission to FINRA.
+The principal of the firm is required to verify the employment information for the last three years and must attest to the character of the applicant by signing Form U4 prior to its submission to FINRA.
 All U4 forms will be sent to the Central Registration Depository (CRD) along with a fingerprint card for processing and recording.
-Any applicant who has answered yes to any of the questions on the form regarding his or her background must give a detailed explanation on the Disclosure Reporting Pages (DRPs) attached to the form.
+Any applicant who has answered yes to any of the questions on the form regarding his or her background must give a detailed explanation in the DRP pages attached to the form.
 The applicant is not required to provide information regarding:

-- Marital status.
+- Marital status

-- Educational background.
+- Educational background

-- Income or net worth.
+- Income or net worth

-Information regarding the employee's finances that is disclosed on Form U4 includes if the associated person has ever declared bankruptcy or has any unsatisfied judgements or liens.
+Information regarding the employee's finances is disclosed on Form U4 if the associated person has ever declared bankruptcy and if the employee has any unsatisfied judgemente or liens.
 Any development that would cause an answer on the associated person's U4 to change requires that the member update the U4 within 30 days of when the member becomes informed of the event.
 In the case of an event that could cause the individual to become statutorily disqualified, such as a felony conviction or misdemeanor involving cash or securities, the member must update the associated person's U4 within 10 business days of learning of the event.